lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

     Let us apply energy minimization to the system, and then impose the force :math:`F(x)` to all of the atoms in the simulation using the *addforce* command.
-    Add the following lines to *input.lammps*:
+    Add the following lines into *input.lammps*:

 ..  code-block:: lammps